16 Secondary features

 P Placic A very thin (< 10 mm), dark, iron-dominated pan with sharp boundaries Bfm

-X Fragipan An unstructured, uncemented but high-density, erosion-resistant layer common in many Pallic Soils *x (B or BC horizons)
+X Fragipan An uncemented but high-density, erosion-resistant layer common in many Pallic Soils *x (B or BC horizons)

 UK Unknown Pan origin cannot be clearly determined